umgbhalla/dotfiles/README.md

 implemented or had the time to configure.

 + pinyin input (fcitx?)
-+ fix ffmpeg screen capture quality and audio not recording
++ fix ffmpeg audio not recording
-+ Remove mouse cursor from screen script
 + contact management application (abook?)
 + Switch to terminal email (Mutt?)
 + update readme (yes, this file) with actually updated info